 Other domesticated animal attacks and bites involve cats, snakes, ferrets, iguanas and even birds.

-Dog and animal owners are responsible for their behavior.
+Dog and animal owners are responsible for their pet's behavior.
 In the State of Florida, whenever a dog or animal attacks and causes injuries, the owner of the dog or animal is strictly liable to the victim.

 Many animal attack victims require multiple surgeries and physical therapy.
 Reconstructive and plastic surgery are common.
 Post-Traumatic Stress Disorder (PTSD) afflicts nearly all dog bite victims, therefore psychological counseling is recommended.

 Dog and animal attack injuries can be catastrophic, especially to children.
-Some of the injuries inflicted by dog and animal attacks include:

 You can reach Miami Personal Injury Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].